SharmajiKabetaDevesh/three-tier-architecture-demo/README.md

 This setup gives you a **full three-tier microservices architecture** on Azure AKS with CI/CD, monitoring, and load generation — a great foundation for real-world Kubernetes skills.

-Do you want me to create that diagram for this README?